Frequently Asked Questions

-All relevant information required to complete an application is included in the XXX document and the Questions and Answers.
+All relevant information required to complete an application is included in the 4-step Instruction Guide.

-Below is a list of frequently asked questions and answers about the registration process.
-These are updated on a regular basis.
+Below is a list of frequently asked questions and answers about the program and its application process.

 What is the IHRTP?